Edith Wharton Collection Research Award

 1. Edith Wharton Collection Research Award

-Each year the Edith Wharton Society offers an Edith Wharton Collection Research Award of $1500 to enable a scholar to conduct research on the Edith Wharton Collection of materials at the Beinecke Library at Yale University.
+In 2014-2015, the Edith Wharton Society offers an Edith Wharton Collection Research Award of $500 to enable a scholar to conduct research on the Edith Wharton Collection of materials at the Beinecke Library at Yale University.
+This prize is made available thanks to the generosity of Conrad and Marsha Harper.

-Prospective fellows for the 2012-2013 award are asked to submit a research proposal (maximum length 5 single-spaced pages) and a CV by the deadline to
+Prospective fellows are asked to submit a research proposal (maximum length 5 single-spaced pages) and a CV by the deadline to

 Department of English